 After playing a bunch of games of conquest mode in Bad Company I have to say I feel the standard gold rush mode is actually better suited for the console experience.
 While conquest is very well implemented into the game, complete with new lightning and reworked map layout, for some reason the more funneled experience of the standard gold rush mode seems better tailored for the game.
 I'm certainly not dissapointed with the new addition, it's actually very well done, especially considering it's a free download.

 Personally I'll stick to gold rush, with the occational visit in conquest just to mix things up.
 What this game needs now is more maps and an ability to mute annoying people online, Call of Duty 4 style.
 Having maps made specifically made for the new game mode could also probably make it more viable.
 To reiterate, there's nothing wrong with conquest mode, it's just obvious that Bad Company was made with the online mode that it was orginally shipped with in mind.
-Start the Conversation
+1 Comments

 Remember the days before the internet?
 Yeah, it's fading for me too.